Tile vs Hardwood in the Kitchen (Pros & Cons)

 What flooring adds the most value?

-Hardwood flooring is known to add the most value to home.
-This is because of the long life span of the flooring and the ability for the next homeowner to be able to resurface and re stain the flooring to the color of choice without having to get entirely new flooring.
+Hardwood flooring is known to add the most value to a home.
+This is because of its long life span and the ability for the next homeowner to resurface and restain the flooring to the color of choice without having to get entirely new flooring.

 The upfront cost of the hardwood flooring is high, but it pays off in the long run.
 Homes with hardwood flooring are typically sold faster than other flooring types. – interior designer Savannah.